Fidode07/wetteransage2/README.md

 # wetteransage2
-Just a simple weather forecast, for Munich.
-To be honest, it's just here to demonstrate how easy Google TTS and crawling is.
+Just a simple script to output the weather.
+The exact city is not recognized.
+But in itself the weather is often quite similar.